-Environment and Resources is a program offering master’s and Ph.D. degrees based on the premise that solutions to environmental challenges require interdisciplinary approaches.
+Environment and Resources is a research program offering master’s and Ph.D. degrees based on the premise that solutions to environmental challenges require interdisciplinary approaches.
 Faculty and students are oriented to environmental problems rather than to disciplines.
 Students are encouraged to explore the specific area that interests them by drawing on the insights and methods of multiple disciplines.
 The focus is on gaining the knowledge needed to understand the intellectual context of their work and the skills necessary to conduct original research.
 The program fosters experimentation and innovation, not the mastering of a narrowly defined set of prepackaged competencies.
 The objective is to produce graduates who are prepared to function comfortably in the complex professional and social communities within which solutions to environmental problems must be found.

-For more information: Nelson Institute for Environmental Studies, Academic Programs Office, 70 Science Hall, 550 North Park Street, Madison WI 53706-1491; 608-262-7996; fax 608-262-2273; firstname.lastname@example.org; nelson.wisc.edu/graduate_degrees/er/index.php.
+For more information: Nelson Institute for Environmental Studies, Academic Programs Office, 70 Science Hall, 550 N Park St, Madison WI 53706-1491; 608-262-7996; fax 608-262-2273; firstname.lastname@example.org; nelson.wisc.edu/graduate/environment-and-resources/index.php.

 Feedback, questions or accessibility issues: comments

-© 2012 Board of Regents of the University of Wisconsin System
+© 2014 Board of Regents of the University of Wisconsin System